‘White race is superior’: DA releases excerpts from journals kept by man who killed 2 in apparent hate crime in Winthrop

 WINTHROP, MASS.
-(WHDH) - Investigators on Wednesday released disturbing excerpts from handwritten journals and diaries that were kept by a man who fatally shot a Black retired state trooper and a Black Air Force veteran in an apparent hate crime in Winthrop last month.
+(WHDH) - Investigators on Wednesday released disturbing and hateful excerpts from handwritten journals that were kept by a man who fatally shot a Black retired state trooper and a Black Air Force veteran in an apparent hate crime in Winthrop last month.

 Nathan Allen, a 28-year-old white man, was in possession of a .9mm caliber semi-automatic pistol and a .45 caliber semi-automatic pistol when he gunned down retired Massachusetts State Trooper David Green and Air Force veteran Ramona Cooper, according to the Suffolk District Attorney’s Office.